Dehydrating Your Home Garden Produce

 Let me share some of my favourites that I think you’ll enjoy.
 Each recipe closes with my suggestions on: how to use it in a dish, how to store it, and how to use it up (when you have leftovers that you’re trying to use up).
 I hate wasting things.

 I’m all about using FRESH foods in season, but will use preserved foods as long as nutritional value isn’t compromised.
 For this reason, I often use FREEZE DRIED options when I can.
-This serves three purposes:
+This serves 3 purposes:

-b) Freeze dried produce is highly nutritious and I have found a company who’s standards are so close to my own, it was a natural fit.
+b) Freeze dried produce is highly nutritious and I found a company who’s standards are so close to my own, it was a natural fit.
 Thrive Life has a 40+ step process of ensuring the highest quality, and only after completing those 40 steps, do they put their iconic NUTRILOCK symbol on that item.
 They call that the NUTRILOCK guarantee.
 You’ll do well to remember this term.

 c) Freeze Dried food is exceptionally easy to handle, easy to refresh and delicious.
 I often refer to it as FRESHER than FRESH because it is picked ripe and flash frozen within 2-4 hours of harvest.